prajwalch/path_module/README.md

 Don't use this module instead use original [dirname](https://www.man7.org/linux/man-pages/man3/basename.3.html) and [basename](https://www.man7.org/linux/man-pages/man3/basename.3.html).
 This module is just a shit and doesn't handle the path properly.
 If you want to extract filename and file extension from the path use _basename_ and work around yourself.

-If still you want to use, there are 2 things to fix before using it
+If still you want to use there are 2 things need to fix before using it.
 * Remove filename and file ext.
 Don't parse it
 * If '/' is fed don't return '.' for dirname.
 Return only when '.' or NULL is fed